 - Use 10 minutes of wash time to clean moderately soiled permanent press and some synthetic fabrics. - Use 6 minutes of wash time to clean lightly soiled permanent press and some synthetics.

 NOTE: The washer pauses briefly during the wash cycle.
-This is normal.
+This is normal for washer operation.